unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 8 (3,900 XP)

 **_Magic Resistance_**.
-The hezrou has advantage on saving throws against spells and other magical effects.
+The hezrou has advantage on saving throws against spells and other tek effects.

 **_Stench_**.
 Any creature that starts its turn within 10 feet of the hezrou must succeed on a DC 14 Constitution saving throw or be poisoned until the start of its next turn.
 On a successful saving throw, the creature is immune to the hezrou’s stench for 24 hours.